e-gun/HipparchiaWindows/README.md

     You can leave `HipparchiaServer` running forever, really: it only consumes an interesting amount of computing resources when you execute queries.

+    The default settings should work well out of the box.
+Edit the files in `~/hipparchia_venv/HipparchiaServer/server/settings` if you want to change something.
+For example, `vectors` are off by default and someone who installs the proper `python` packages will want to edit `semanticvectorsettings.py` and set `SEMANTICVECTORSENABLED = 'yes'` (and then check the list of vector search types to make sure everything desired has a `yes` next to it)

 ---